Menu

 • Christmas Day

-If the holiday falls on a Sunday and the workplace is not normally open on Sunday, the following Monday will be considered the public holiday for that workplace.
-In a week that has a public holiday, overtime pay is required if an employee works more than 32 hours during the normal working days for that week.
+If a holiday falls on a Sunday and the workplace is not normally open on Sunday, the next Monday is considered the public holiday.

-If you do work on a public holiday you get premium pay.
+If you work on a public holiday, you get premium pay.
 You get your regular amount of pay plus 1.5 times your hourly wage for every hour worked.
-Otherwise you generally get the day off with pay.
+Otherwise, you generally get the day off with pay.

 Unpaid Leaves from Work

-You may have to be away from work for a number of reasons including if...
+You may have to be away from work for several reasons including if:

 • you are sick or injured or a dependent family member is seriously ill or injured